-This second part of our guide to boosting your Amazon rankings looks at how you can alter you product descriptions and categories to get significant advantages
+This second part of our guide to boosting your Amazon rankings looks at how you can optimize your product descriptions and categories to get significant advantages

 - and, perhaps most importantly, how this differs from Google Shopping.